MacGregor Historic Games

 Big hats: ECW,Officers at ECW events

 Bodice Burn(s): Renfaire.
-The distinctive sunburn/tanline a woman receives on her chest from wearing a low-cut bodice and chemise.
+The distinctive sunburn/tanline a woman receives on her chest from wearing a low-cut bodice and chemise for several weekends in a row.

 Bog-trotters: (UK) Infantry (from a cavalry viewpoint)